 A vision to create a unique resource hub in Ocean County, New Jersey where families and individuals in need can access food, education and other resources that will help end the cyclical causes of hunger.

-The FoodBank of Monmouth and Ocean Counties provides emergency food from its Neptune warehouse to 131,000 Monmouth and Ocean County residents - 1 in 10 people - including close to 40,000 children through 300 partner agencies.
+The FoodBank of Monmouth and Ocean Counties is NOW Fulfill.
+Fulfill provides emergency food from its Neptune warehouse to 131,000 Monmouth and Ocean County residents - 1 in 10 people - including close to 40,000 children through 300 partner agencies.
 It runs a culinary training program that provides job skills for living wage employment, a production kitchen that prepares meals for at-risk children and the elderly, and outreach programs that help low-income households access multiple benefits to achieve financial stability.
 Client services include SNAP (food stamps), free tax preparation and affordable healthcare.

 JBJ Soul Kitchen